Learn how to plan and manage governmental revenue.

 Certification or Licensure Information:

-This course qualifies as a core course in the completion of and the maintenance of the Local Finance Officer Certification Program for local government personnel in the State of Georgia.
+This course meets a Level II core course requirement in the Local Finance Officer Certification Program for local government personnel in the State of Georgia.